 Instead of your sleeve, why don’t you try wearing your heart on your nails?
-It doesn’t have to be a smile emoji.
+This classic color with a modern design like emoji nail art makes a unique mix.
 Stay true to your feelings and flash them using these DIY nails.

 I do hope this has given you some ideas for sage green nail ideas If you give this a go – I want to see it!
 Send me a photo of your own next manicure and we’ll feature them here.

 Our inspiration photos come from user submissions and open sources and we’ll always give credit.
 All of the fantastic styles belong to their respective owners.
 If we’ve got a credit wrong or you’d rather we don’t feature you – just drop us an email.